gengxuli/ACT/README.md

 ### 1.Office-31

-Office-31 dataset can be found [here](https://people.eecs.berkeley.edu/~jhoffman/domainadapt/).
+Original Office-31 dataset can be found [here](https://people.eecs.berkeley.edu/~jhoffman/domainadapt/), and it also can be downloaded [here](https://github.com/jindongwang/transferlearning/tree/master/data#office-31).

 ### 2.Office-Home